 A native news app is a tool for engagement, loyalty, and retention, as well as to develop a deeper relationship with readers.
 There’s no reason to settle for less… unless a news app really just isn’t a good fit for your publication.

-With personalized push notifications from your mobile app, you have a more effective means to communicate with readers and get stories in front of them when it counts.
+With personalized push notifications from your news mobile app, you have a more effective means to communicate with readers and get stories in front of them when it counts.
 According to eMarketer research, only about 10% of news app users won’t click on push notifications:

 A mobile app gives you more opportunities to generate revenue for your publication, including: